phetsims/phet-info/doc/alternative-input-quickstart-guide.md

 } );
 ```

-Be careful not to add hotkeys that collide with other global hotkeys defined by PhET.
-All used hotkeys can be reviewed
+Choose hotkeys that follow PhET’s existing conventions and don’t conflict with other global hotkeys.
+Before adding new
-with binder documentation at https://phetsims.github.io/binder/.
-This list is auto-generated from HotkeyData.
+ones, review the current set in the binder documentation at https://phetsims.github.io/binder/, which is auto-generated
+from HotkeyData and shows how hotkeys are used across the project.
+This supports consistency and discoverability as well
-Scenery will also throw an assertion at runtime though if there is an overlap.
+as avoiding collisions.
+If an overlap does occur, Scenery will throw an assertion at runtime.

 ## Scenery Events